japgolly/webapp-util/README.md

   * `BinaryFormat` - converts a type to a binary format and back *(JS only)*
   * `BinaryJs` - functions for conversion between various JS binary data types *(JS only)*
   * `BinaryString` - binary data efficiently encoded as a UTF-16 string *(JS only)*
+  * `CodecEngine` - capability to encode and decode binary data given a codec typeclass
   * `Compression` - binary compression and decompression *(JS only)*
   * `Encryption` - binary encryption and decryption *(JS only)*
   * `Pako` - facade for the JS `pako` library with provides zlib compression & decompression *(JS only)*